Sydney-Informatics-Hub/Germline-ShortV/README.md

 | 60                | 5760      | 19.66TB  | 7581:22:59  | 2:01:12       | 46.05MB    | 0.65       | 23270                    | normal | 388                    | 271         |
 | 80                | 7680      | 26.92TB  | 11522:42:48 | 2:01:07       | 62.59MB    | 0.74       | 31006                    | normal | 388                    | 271         |

+# Cite us to support us!

+The Somatic-ShortV pipeline can be cited as DOI: https://doi.org/10.48546/workflowhub.workflow.143.1

+If you use our pipelines, please cite us:

+Sydney Informatics Hub, Core Research Facilities, University of Sydney, 2021, The Sydney Informatics Hub Bioinformatics Repository, <date accessed>, https://github.com/Sydney-Informatics-Hub/Bioinformatics

 ## Acknowledgements

 Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
 Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub and national compute facilities.